MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/13-demonstrations.md

 ### Configure MFA

-In this task, we will enable MFA for a user.
+In this task, we'll enable MFA for a user.

 1. In the **Portal**, search for and select **Azure Active Directory**.
 2. Under **Manage** select **Security**.